The Lytham St Annes Art Collection

 ARTIST

 Susan was widowed in 1918 at the age of 46.
 The probate record for William reveals that by then they were living at 20 Cyprus Avenue in Ansdell.
-She continued to live at Cyprus Avenue until she herself died, aged 77, on 24 October 1948.
-She appears to have had no living children.
+She continued to live at Cyprus Avenue until she herself died on 24 October 1948, aged 77, in Lytham Hospital.

-Susan Woodhouse also donated a large watercolour by Henry Rheam, Harbour Scene with Figures (1889).
-This picture remains in the Collection.
+In 1946 Susan Woodhouse donated a large watercolour by Henry Rheam, The Long Day Wanes (1889), to the Collection.
 Rheam had links with the Newlyn School but Woodhouse, as Sartin noted, seems to have been an amateur artist who lived locally with no connection to Rheam or Newlyn.

 REFERENCES